cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 ## Experimenting with Vue.js in Jekyll: Can You Make Your Blog Interactive?

 If you've ever thought about adding more interactivity to your Jekyll blog, you might be tempted to try Vue.js.
 Is it a natural fit?
-Not exactly—but it’s doable, and it’s a fun way to explore what Vue has to offer without fully committing to a single-page application setup.
+Not exactly; but it’s doable, and it’s a fun way to explore what Vue has to offer without fully committing to a single-page application setup.

 In this post, we’ll walk through the essentials of adding Vue to Jekyll to see what’s possible, what challenges come with it, and whether the added functionality is worth the effort.
 Vue can be used to add interactive touches think live previews, galleries, and even animated tables to a Jekyll site.
 But, like any experiment, it comes with pros and cons.